okozelsk/EasyML/Readme.md

 ### TimeSeries (namespace EasyMLCore.TimeSeries)

 ![Reservoir Computer](./EasyMLCore/Docs/ResComp.png)
 The detailed description is being worked on and will be added gradually and as soon as possible.

+## EasyMLEduApp (namespace EasyMLEduApp)
+Contains a small console application, where is shown how to work with EasyMLCore.
+Application has no startup parameters and walking through examples is solved as the menu.
+Examples are divided into two main parts.
+The first one shows usage of MLP models (here is recommended to start) and the second shows usage of Reservoir Computer.
+Application uses datasets stored in Data sub-folder.
+Datasets are in csv format and each dataset has associated text file describing it (just for information).
+Application writes serialization data to Temp sub-folder.